To make sure Yousician can hear you, it’s important to choose a good setup. Here are some options.

 - If Yousician can’t hear you, check that the app has access to your device microphone.

-Connect your guitar to your device
+Connect your ukulele to your device

 Once you’re connected, go to the Advanced audio settings in the Game tab, and select your audio interface as Input device.